mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Avoiding Sources of Infection
 One of the best ways to avoid infection is to simply avoid sources of infection.
 This is easier said than done - you and your caregiver will need to be careful about seeing visitors, what you touch, where you go.
 While you are neutropenic you should try to avoid:

 * Shaking hands with people.
-When you do shake hands with people use an antibacterial gel, such as Purell&reg; afterwards
+When you do shake hands with people use an antibacterial gel, such as Purell<span class="superscript">&reg;</span> afterwards
 * Contact with young children, including your children if they are under 12
 * Contact with animals, including your pets - they cannot stay with you during your transplant
 * Contact with soil or dirt - you should not keep any plants in your hotel or apartment and should not accept gifts of flowers or plants